sivwizinbiznilva/slides/plan/slides.md

 	- How many can I get?
 - Compare dynamic range of pH and nanowire input
 - What can we do if they're not compatible?
+	- Plenty of options for EE to EE incompatibilities:
+		- Transducer Interface
+		- Op amp, etc.
+	- Not sure about chemical to EE incompatibilities